-Our waitress introduced herself as “meow meow” (no joke!) and shortly after serving our drinks went to perform a dance on stage similar to what your adorable 9 year old niece might do…
+Our waitress introduced herself as “meow meow” (no joke!) and shortly after serving our drinks went to perform a dance on stage similar to what your adorable 9-year-old niece might do…

-All in all it was a weird experience.
+All in all, it was a weird experience.
 It did make me wonder what these girls, acting like young, innocent teens while wearing overly sexy outfits actually think of this but it is definitely a unique experience and a common thing in Japan…

 - 40 Fun Facts About Japan

-Like this article?
+Like this article about what to eat in Japan?
 Pin it!